EARLY CHILDHOOD EDUCATION

-All children in DeKalb County enter Kindergarten ready to learn as assessed by a shared definition of “readiness.”
+All children in DeKalb County will enter Kindergarten “ready” for success in school according to a shared definition of “readiness.”

 What we’ll accomplish

-90% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County within a six-year period.
+**51% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County by 2015.

 Data we’re using to measure progress